-This tutorial provides information on how to set up your WhatsApp Business API client, register your phone number, update your settings, and send a test message.
+This tutorial describes how to set up the On-Premises API client, register a business phone number, update your settings, and send a test message.

-The process of getting started with this API can be divided into 3 main parts:
+The process of getting started with the API can be divided into 3 parts:

 /accountand send a test message with a call to